susantez/devops-101/workshop/guide.md

 After it's installed, click on Manage Jenkins again in the left navigation, and then go to Configure System.
 Find the Global Slack Notifier Settings section and add the following values:
 ![image](https://user-images.githubusercontent.com/46446809/124664188-bf9a3a00-deb3-11eb-9e13-07a292d4a044.png)

-Credentials: When you add jenkins application in slack application, Slack will give you a password for access.
+Credentials: When you add jenkins application in slack application, Slack will give you a credential for access.

 ## Pipeline Job
 ```ssh